mliradelc/ARM-HASS-Addon/README.md

 3. Retags the existing image with new version labels if no relevant changes detected

 This optimization reduces unnecessary builds while ensuring the image is always rebuilt when functional changes occur.

+Note: For manual triggers (workflow_dispatch) the workflow now compares the branch changes against the repository default branch (assumed `master`) and will retag the latest image if only non-image files changed.
+If your default branch is not `master`, adjust the workflow's DEFAULT_BRANCH variable accordingly.